twoerner/frosted-manifest/README.md

 repositories are pulled).
 In the above command you're being directed to use the 'stable' branch.
-If, after trying the 'stable' branch, you'd like to try the 'master' branch, for example, simply run the initialization again specifying the 'master' branch.
-If a branch is not specified, 'master' is
+If, after trying the 'stable' branch, you'd like to try the 'master' branch, for example, simply run the initialization again specifying the 'master' branch, then 'sync' again.
+If a branch is not specified, 'master' is assumed:
-assumed:
 ```
 $ repo init -u http://github.com/twoerner/frosted-manifest.git -b master
 $ repo sync